apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

       disableExporter: false
 ```

-If `disableExporter: false` is not shown in the output, it means the monitoring function of this cluster is not enabled and you need to enable it first.
+Setting `disableExporter: false` or leaving this field unset enables the monitoring exporter, which is the prerequisite of the monitoring function.
+If the output shows `disableExporter: true`, you need to change it to `false` to enable the exporter.

+Note that updating `disableExporter` will restart all pods in the cluster.

 <Tabs>